jeromerg/NCase/Presentation.md

 });
 ```

 So far, both tests look like very similar.
-NCase is a little bit more verbose.
-We see that the code is already prepared to handle multiple test cases: The Act and Asserts are located in a statement lambda, allowing multiple calls.
+You recognize the same blocks *Arrange, Act, Assert*.
+NCase is a little bit more verbose:

+- The mock has been replaced by something called a *contributor*
+- The contributor's properties are set inside a block, that amazingly looks like a definition
+- And finally the *Act and Asserts* are located inside a statement lambda passed to a method called `ActAndAssert`

+You wonder?
+Now, let's see the power of these few additional lines...

 The second test case
 --------------------

-Now, let's say, you need to implement additional test cases.
-(No surprise: it is always the same).
-With `Moq`, you typically perform a copy&paste, keeping all mocked properties unchanged except one:
+Let's say, you need to implement additional test cases.
+No surprise: it is always the same!
+Usually, you typically perform a copy&paste, keep all mocked properties unchanged except one:

 <!--# MoqExample2 -->
 ```C#